LunguLA/The-Scientific-Paper-of-the-Future/README.md

 ![Provenance Diagram](provenance_diagram.png)

 *The provenance was generated programmatically using the `prov` Python library.
-You can view the execution trace in the `provenance_assignment.ipynb` notebook.*
+You can view the execution trace in the `prov.ipynb` notebook.*